 The mayo listed isn’t what I actually used.
 I only used 1/2 of a tablespoon so approx. 45 calories.
 I haven’t put what I am currently using for mayo in the site yet, but here it is:

-You can’t see it in this photo, but this product is certified non GMO.
+This product is certified non GMO and Organic.
 It is also, soy and diary free as well.
 I’m no longer eating Chobani Yogurt either.
 I use Trader Joe’s Greek organic yogurt.
 I feel good about this switch, because most everything with the Trader Joe’s label is non GMO.
 According to their website anyway.
 At this time, I choose to believe them even if their products do not carry the Certified non GMO label.